 The linear systems embedded in Algorithm \ref{admm:alg:admm_approximate} are in the following form

-The linear system \eqref{admm:eqn:kkt_system} belongs to the widely explored class of symmetric quasidefinite systems \citep{Benzi05}, \citep{Orban2017}.
-Standard scientific software packages, such as the Intel Math Kernel Library and the Pardiso Linear Solver implement methods that can solve \eqref{admm:eqn:kkt_system} approximately.
-Since the approximate solution \eqref{admm:eqn:kkt_system} can be considered standard in the Linear Algebra community, we will only discuss about the popular class of Krylov Subspace methods, which includes the celebrated Conjugate Gradient method\footnote{The Conjugate Gradient Method is only suitable for Positive Definite Linear Systems.
-However, \eqref{admm:eqn:kkt_system} can be solved with CG via a variable reduction which yields a smaller positive linear system \citep[\S1]{Orban2017}.}.
-Although CG has been used in ADMM extensively [\S 4.3.4]\citep{Boyd2011}, \citep{ODonoghue2016}, its presentation will be useful for introducing some basic concepts that are shared with the main focus of this section, i.e. the approximate projection to the semidefinite cone.
+The linear system \eqref{admm:eqn:kkt_system} belongs to the widely studied class of symmetric quasidefinite systems \cite{Benzi05}, \cite{Orban2017}.
+Standard scientific software packages, such as the Intel Math Kernel Library and the Pardiso Linear Solver, implement methods that can solve \eqref{admm:eqn:kkt_system} approximately.
+Since the approximate solution \eqref{admm:eqn:kkt_system} can be considered standard in the Linear Algebra community, we will only discuss the popular class of Krylov Subspace methods, which includes the celebrated Conjugate Gradient method\footnote{The Conjugate Gradient Method is only suitable for Positive Definite Linear Systems.
+However, \eqref{admm:eqn:kkt_system} can be solved with CG via a variable reduction which yields a smaller positive linear system \cite[\S1]{Orban2017}.}.
+Although CG has been used in ADMM extensively [\S 4.3.4]\cite{Boyd2011}, \cite{ODonoghue2016}, its presentation will be useful for introducing some basic concepts that are shared with the main focus of this section, i.e. the approximate projection to the semidefinite cone.

-From the optimization perspective, Krylov subspace algorithms for solving linear systems can be considered as an improvement of gradient methods.
+From an optimization perspective, Krylov subspace algorithms for solving linear systems can be considered an improvement of gradient methods.
 Indeed, solving $Ax = b$, where $A \in \mathbb{S}^n_{++}$ via gradient descent on the objective function $c(x) \eqdef \frac{1}{2}x^T Ax - x^T b$ amounts to the following iteration

 where $\beta^k$ is the step size at iteration $k$.
 Note that

 where $\mathcal{K}_k(A, r_0)$ is known as the \emph{Krylov Subspace}.
 As a result, the following algorithm,